wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.6.2 =
+* All Cloud users should upgrade immediately to avoid extended page load times

 = 1.6.1 =
 * New Cloud Optimization option for those who can't (or won't) enable exec() on their servers (BETA: get your free API key at http://www.exactlywww.com/cloud/)